dpeter99/dpeter99.github.io/content/posts/2022-02-26-game-io-logic/index.md

 The interface has a Convenient dropdown to select the output and an object picker to select the targets.

-The power of this system comes from the fact that there are many Logical entities that allow the implementation of more complex logic.
+The power of this system comes from the fact that there are many Logical entities.
+This allows the implementation of more complex logic.

 ### Examples